 The School of Theater prepares its vocational graduates for entry into the professional world and/or graduate study with rigorous, concentrated, and individualized training.
 Theater students develop the ability to solve problems creatively, think critically, write clearly, and express themselves comfortably through speech and movement.
 In addition, students establish a personal work ethic and take responsibility for personal and group efforts.

-The Department offers a Bachelor of Arts degree in Theater and a Bachelor of Fine Arts in Stage & Screen.
+The School offers a Bachelor of Arts degree in Theater and a Bachelor of Fine Arts in Stage & Screen.
 There are approximately one hundred students in the program, and enrollment continues to grow.
 Students begin the major by taking the university's general education courses that are required of all majors.
 Students are then required to take courses in history of the theater, acting, directing, dramaturgy, script analysis, technical theater, as well as theatrical literature and criticism.
 Through play production practicum courses, students earn credit for working on shows.
-The degree is completed with upper-level courses from the following areas of specialization: performance, design and technical theater, playwriting and dramaturgy, teaching theater PK-12, and theater studies.
+Click here for more details.

 Theater students are expected to be self-directed and are encouraged to develop a resume of personal experience that includes class work, theater productions, internships, and summer field experiences.
 Individual opportunities are limited only by the student's desire to create them.